 Games build skills for collaboration & communication

-Games and challenges are the perfect way to teach communication skills too.
-Speaking and listening is an important part of all language arts courses, as is critical thinking.There is nothing like giving groups a challenge to get them communicating with each other to solve a problem.
-Weaker students can also use these opportunities to learn strategies from stronger students, strategies they can use later when they need to do similar problems on their own.
+Games and challenges are the perfect way to teach communication skills, too.
+Speaking and listening are an important part of all language arts courses, as is critical thinking.Challenges can meet students where they are

 The most rewarding part of using games and challenges in your classroom is that your students will begin to see learning as fun.
 They will be more likely to persist at the task and will feel great satisfaction when they are successful.Take vocabulary building, for example.
 Learning new words and parroting back definitions in a traditional assignment isn't that exciting, but if you turn it into a game, then learning those new words becomes far more interesting.
 You may even find that students can't wait to get to your class to see what they're going to learn next!